isovector/reasonablypolymorphic.com/posts/2014-07-14-introducing-concept-space.markdown

 ---
 layout: post
-title: "Introduction to Concept Space"
+title: Introduction to Concept Space
 date: 2014-07-14 20:17
 comments: true
-categories: sequence concept-space epistemically-cloudy algebra
+tags: science, philosophy
 ---

 ## Maps and Metaphors

 I'm currently reading a book called [Metaphors we Live By][mwlb] by Lakoff and Johnson, and it's probably one of my favorite things I've read [all year][books].
 I've been working through it for a few weeks now, and while it's not a hard book, I find myself needing to go *really slowly*, namely because it has a super-high insight-density and I need to keep stopping and